 It’s a simple concept.

 You promote yourself as a great business and a considerate business owner, serving the needs of customers in a specific region.
 But you’ve got tons of negative comments and ratings across social media, Google My Business (GMB) and other directories.
 So what is it?
-Are you a thought leader and industry disruptor like you claim, or do you just produce negative user experiences and leave customers fuming?
+Are you a thought leader and industry disruptor as you claim, or do you just produce negative user experiences and leave customers fuming?
 Google and other search engines will suss out who’s right.

 That’s why positive brand mentions, thoughtful customer testimonials and high ratings are so meaningful.
 They support your claims of superior service, and they empower other online searchers to trust your business and potentially purchase from you.

-Here are a few tips to get more reviews and ratings:
+Here are a few tips to get more online reviews and ratings:

-- Leave a simple review request on checkout pages.
+- Leave a simple review request on the checkout pages.

 - Add links to directories on your site.